dcsync/pycobalt/README.md

     engine.loop()

-This shows up in the script console as:
+This shows up in the Script Console as:

     [pycobalt example.py] test message

-To print an error message on the script console:
+To print an error message on the Script Console:

     import pycobalt.engine as engine